Things to know whilst travelling in Greece

 Learn more about catching taxi’s in Athens here.

-You can pre-book a private taxi or limousine transfer to pick you up at the airport or a ferry port in Athens.
+You can pre-book a taxi, mini-van or limousine transfer to pick you up at the airport or a ferry port in Athens.
 Your driver will meet you at your arrival gate or dock.
 They guarantee a friendly, safe and reliable service to central and downtown Athens.

 You will always need to hold cash with you in Athens and you should ensure you can access your money with an ATM card.
 Many small restaurants and stores do not accept credit cards.